AlexH192/Python-trading-bot-Alpaca-Gemini-Currents/README.md

 <br><br> The equities (stock futures) trading strategy is twofold: at market open, an Opening Range Breakout (ORB) strategy is executed, subsequently a liquidity sweep strategy targets larger moves later into the trading session.
 <br><br> The commodities (commodity futures) trading strategy is a mean-reversion swing-trading strategy relying on longer timeframes and holding positions for multiple days.
 <br><br> Trades are executed via the Alpaca API.
 Alpaca is a platform where paper-trading (trading with simulated money) is available.
 Trading with real money is also possible, however testing is done strictly with simulated money.
+<br><br>Some configurations have been made to this repo in order to make it compatible with the Kubernetes cluster it will run on.
+The cluster's GitHub repo is linked <a href="https://github.com/AlexH192/k3s-cluster.git">here.</a>
 ## General
 Program requires Python 3.10+
 Program requires accounts and/or API keys from the following external services: